Finally we are able to provide a MAF repair and rebuild service.

 calculate how much fuel to inject.
 The way the hotwire MAF is designed

 makes it use the actual air density and thus manifold air pressure as

-Vital as the MAF's are, those have to be _really_ bad before you
+Vital and reliable as the MAF's are, those have to be _really_ bad before you

 about how they perform at WOT (Wide Open Throttle).